QuicksilverBR/Linux-Controller-Fixes/README.md

 ##### Controller detected as a mouse/inputs moving the cursor

 *Note to Wayland users: this only applies to Xorg.
-I'm sure there is a Wayland alternative, but I'm not a Wayland user so cannot confirm.*
+I'm sure there is a Wayland alternative, but I have no experience with systems using Wayland so cannot confirm.*

 This occurs when X (the Unix window system) detects a controller as a mouse input.
 I've only seen this with my steering wheel (SRW-S1), and I believe it's motion-control features are to blame for this incorrect identification.
 Regardless, it's a problem that can be solved by doing the following: